Public and Commercial Services Union

-The Public and Commercial Services Union (PCS) is the sixth largest trade union in the United Kingdom.
+The Public and Commercial Services Union (PCS) is the eighth largest trade union in the United Kingdom.
 Most of its members work in UK government departments and other public bodies.

 History

 The union was founded in 1998 by the merger of the Public Services, Tax and Commerce Union (which mostly represented the executive grades of the Civil Service) and the Civil and Public Services Association (mostly representing the clerical grades).
 The General Secretaries of the two unions, John Sheldon and Barry Reamsbottom respectively, became Joint General Secretaries of the new union.
-In 2000, Mark Serwotka was elected General Secretary and has held the position since: he was elected unopposed in 2005 (no other candidate received enough valid nominations from PCS branches); he was re-elected in 2009 for a five-year term, and in 2014 was re-elected for a further five years.
+In 2000, Mark Serwotka was elected General Secretary and held the position until his retirement on 31 January 2024: he was elected unopposed in 2005 (no other candidate received enough valid nominations from PCS branches); he was re-elected in 2009 for a five-year term, and in 2014 was re-elected for a further five years.

 In 2018, the union won £3 million in damages from the Department for Work and Pensions, after a legal challenge against the withdrawal of the "check off" system of paying union subscriptions.

+Fran Heathcote was elected as the union's first female General Secretary, defeating Marion Lloyd.
+She assumed the office on 1 February 2024.

 Membership and organisation

-The union had 195,901 members at the end of 2015 and is the largest trade union representing civil servants in the UK.
+PCS is the largest trade union representing civil servants in the UK.
+As of May 2025, the Union had 169,420 members (this figure excludes retired and associate members).
+This figure has fallen from 176,508 in 2023.

 PCS is organised into groups that deal with different bargaining units such as Revenue and Customs, Work and Pensions and Law and Justice.

 Two factions compete in elections to the National Executive Committee of the PCS, its governing body: the ruling Left Unity faction, which stands candidates as part of the Democracy Alliance, and an opposing Independent Left faction.